FACTBOX-Queen Elizabeth, Britain's longest-reigning monarch | Science-Environment

 FACTBOX-Queen Elizabeth, Britain's longest-reigning monarch

-Queen Elizabeth, Britain's longest-reigning monarch, will lead four days of national celebration from June 2-5 to mark her Platinum Jubilee.
-She was crowned on June 2, 1953 at Westminster Abbey, the first ever coronation to be televised. - When she ascended the throne, Josef Stalin, Mao Zedong and Harry Truman were leading the Soviet Union, China and the United States, while Winston Churchill was British prime minister.
+Queen Elizabeth, Britain's longest-reigning monarch, is commemorating her Platinum Jubilee with four days of celebration from June 2-5.
+She was crowned on June 2, 1953 at Westminster Abbey, the first coronation to be televised. - When she ascended the throne, Josef Stalin, Mao Zedong and Harry Truman were leading the Soviet Union, China and the United States, while Winston Churchill was British prime minister.

-Queen Elizabeth, Britain's longest-reigning monarch, will lead four days of national celebration from June 2-5 to mark her Platinum Jubilee.
+Queen Elizabeth, Britain's longest-reigning monarch, is commemorating her Platinum Jubilee with four days of celebration from June 2-5.
 Here are some facts about the queen:

-- Elizabeth was born at 17 Bruton St, London, on April 21, 1926, and christened on May 29 that year in the private chapel at Buckingham Palace. - She became heir apparent when her uncle, Edward VIII, abdicated on Dec.
-11, 1936 and he father George VI became king.
+- Elizabeth was born at 17 Bruton St, London, her maternal grandparents' home, on April 21, 1926, and christened on May 29 that year in the private chapel at Buckingham Palace. - She became heir apparent when her uncle, Edward VIII, abdicated on Dec.
+11, 1936, and her father George VI became king.
 She was 10 years old.

 - She celebrated her Platinum Jubilee - the 70th anniversary of her accession - on Feb.
 6, 2022.